Bard Lake

 Although the lake is fenced, there are numerous hiking trails in the area.
 Sunset Hills Open Space is a 410 acre adjacent preserve with hiking trails.
 Known for its rich avifauna, some of the bird species found here include White-tailed kites, Northern harriers, Anna's hummingbirds and Red-tailed hawks.
-Other fauna include rabbits, coyotes, mountain lions, bobcats, roadrunners, quail and vultures.
+Other fauna include rabbits, coyotes, cougars, bobcats, roadrunners, quail and turkey vultures.

 Nearby Sinaloa Lake is situated below Bard Lake in an adjacent part of the same watershed.